 The service-providing sectors are projected to add more than 10.5 million jobs to reach over 135.8 million jobs by 2026.
 This increase represents just over 91 percent of all jobs added from 2016 to 2026.
 Employment in the service-providing sectors is expected to grow by 0.8 percent annually from 2016 to 2026, which is slightly faster than the 0.7 percent growth in jobs for the entire economy.
 This growth is slower than the 0.9 percent annual growth that the sector experienced from 2006 to 2016.
-As with the last three sets of projections, the health care and social assistance sector is projected to reach over 23 million jobs by 2026.
+As with the last three sets of projections, the health care and social assistance sector is projected to have the most employment growth.
+The sector is expected to increase by almost 4 million jobs and is expected to reach over 23 million jobs by 2026.
 Employment in the health care and social assistance sector is projected to grow at a 1.9 percent annual rate, which is more than twice as fast as the overall annual growth of jobs in the entire economy.
 This growth rate is below the 2.3 percent annual growth rate that took place during the 2006-16 decade for the health care and social assistance sector.